Aayusha2055/sheenycare/_drafts/2020-10-14-skin-care-routine-oily-skin.md

 description: "Skin Care Routine For Oily Skin can help reduce acne breakouts and prevent shininess.
 Cleansing, toning, treating, and moisturizing both in the morning and evening will help treat acne, clogged, and large pores."
 ---

 To have oily skin is as normal as having skin.
 It is not a skin condition, rather a skin type.
-To <a href="https://www.sheenycare.com/how-to-determine-my-skin-type/" target="_blank">determine</a> whether you have oily skin or not is super easy.
+If you are unsure about your skin type then check this out to <a href="https://www.sheenycare.com/how-to-determine-my-skin-type/" target="_blank">determine your skin type</a>.
 In fact, you know it already when you’re skin is oily.
 That is because you feel greasy all the time.

 Having oily skin is indeed a challenge because the possibility of skin issues is endless.
 You can have pores, you can have severe breakouts, acne can be your best friend and so many issues that need proper treatment and care.
 This is why a skin care routine for oily skin is very important.